-One of the most common questions we get is whether or not drug rehab insurance coverage is part of your health care plan.
+One of the most common questions we get is whether or not drug and alcohol rehab insurance coverage is part of your health care plan.
 In many cases, insurance covers substance use disorder treatment, but there’s a bit more to it than that.
 Have you also been thinking does insurance cover rehab?

 Below, we’ll explain what you should know about paying for rehab for drug or alcohol addiction and your treatment options.